 The Hartwood House is a unique property with many possible uses (wedding venue, B&B, vineyard, horse farm).
 The home with 10 acres is being sold with adjacent land for a told of 34.28 acres.
 Manor House, Carriage House, Barn, Shed, Covered Bridge, Pond and Creek.
 Pictures show the prior use as a wedding venue.
 The home and barn are circa 1800.
 The manor house features a new roof in 2022, new deck in 2022, 5 fireplaces, original wood plank floors, 3 bedrooms, 2 full baths, 2 half baths, library with built in custom cherry bookcases, living room, dining room, kitchen, sitting room, surround sound throughout and walk up attic as well as an unfinished basement.
 The kitchen boasts a huge L shaped island with granite counter tops.
 The Carriage House (built in 1976 approx.) features a fireplace, hardwood floors, 2 bedrooms, 1 full bath, kitchen, finished loft and a new deck in 2022 as well as attic storage space.
-Both homes are scheduled to be painted and new gutters being installed by mid-July.
+Outside work currently being completed...replacing multiple pieces of siding, repairing window trim and homes are being painted and new gutters installed.
+Barn is still in the process of being cleaned out.

 The home was built between 1810-1818 by William Irving (Irvine), the house was named "Hartwood" - "Hart" being old English for deer.
 Bricks for the main house were both "ballast brick"-taken from ocean-going sailing ships arriving in Falmouth harbor and on-site.
 The original Irving estate was over 5,000 acres.
 William Irvine was an Irish immigrant.